Andrew Vanden Heuvel: Astronomical discoveries

-While in graduate school at the University of Florida, Vanden Heuvel was part of the research team that discovered exoplanet, HD 102195b.
+While in graduate school at the University of Florida, Vanden Heuvel was part of the research team that discovered the hot Jupiter exoplanet HD 102195 b.

 As a physics teacher at The Prairie School in Racine, WI, Vanden Heuvel discovered four more asteroids while working on a class project with his students: 210425 Imogene, 212925, 504423, and 597965.

 Personal life

 Andrew Vanden Heuvel lives in Spring Lake, Michigan, with his wife Laura and their three children.